pgcentralfoundation/pgrx/docs/src/ffi-error-handling.md

 # High-level Postgres Error Handling Overview

 Most Postgres internal functions (those accessible via the `pg_sys` module) are capable of raising an `ERROR`.
-This "error" comes into existence when, internally, Postgres calls `errstart()`, which does the work instantiate the error.
+This "error" comes into existence when, internally, Postgres calls `errstart()`, which does the work to instantiate the error.

 Code execution then finds its way to `errfinish()` where, finally, `siglongjmp()` is called to instantly move the stack back to the frame where Postgres began the current transaction (where it previously created a `sigsetjmp()` point).